-When looking for strong sources of protein, most people will immediately think of meat and particularly lean chicken, when it comes to adding in protein to a fitness and diet routine, but there are many other sources of protein out there which are often overlooked.
+When looking for strong sources of protein, most people will immediately think of meat and particularly lean chicken, when it comes to adding in protein to a fitness and diet routine, but there are many other sources of out there which are often overlooked.

-If you are training for a specific event or activity like a marathon, then you will need to increase your protein to support the training, but that doesn’t need to mean a boring diet – check out all of these alternative protein sources which you can add to your daily intake.
+If you are training for a specific event or activity like a marathon, then you will need to increase your protein to support the training, but that doesn’t need to mean a boring diet – check out all of these alternative sources which you can add to your daily intake.

 1. Beans and Pulses

 Lentils – lentils are a very versatile ingredient and can be added to meat dishes or curry-based dishes for an easy protein boost.
-A cup of cooked lentils packs around 18 grams of protein and most supermarkets now sell them without the need to pre-soak, making lentils much easier to include into a daily food routine.
+A cup of cooked lentils packs around 18 grams of these nutrients and most supermarkets now sell them without the need to pre-soak, making lentils much easier to include into a daily food routine.

 Quinoa – this popular grain packs a good protein boost with around eight grams per cooked cup so try using it instead of rice or pasta in main meals for an extra protein intake.

-2. Dairy Sources
+2. Dairy Sources of Protein

-Cottage Cheese – with 26 grams of protein per cup of cottage cheese this is a great source of protein and can be used in a variety of recipes, bringing a creamy but low-fat ingredient to pasta dishes or other nutritious meals.
+Cottage Cheese – with 26 grams of protein per cup of cottage cheese this is a great source and can be used in a variety of recipes, bringing a creamy but low-fat ingredient to pasta dishes or other nutritious meals.
 A tasty alternative to having to eat chicken breast every day.

 Greek Yoghurt – Greek yoghurt has almost double the amount of protein compared with normal yoghurt – around 15 -20 grams per individual serving pot.
 Its creamy texture makes it easy to combine with other ingredients to create tasty recipes.